-The main point of this chapter is indeed simple, and does not require us to range far afield in abstruse philosophical territory.
+In any case, the main point of this chapter is indeed simple, and does not require us to range far afield in abstruse philosophical territory.
 The point is only that we cannot separate the concept of matter from that of mind, or interiority, or spirit.
 The idea that our perception of the world gives us a mind-independent reality is a strange importation into modern thought with no evident support and everything against it.
 The world, so far as we could ever know it, manifests itself within an interior space.
 We cannot even imagine it otherwise, given that the space of imagination is itself interior.
 Since nothing in our experience of the world gives us fundamental reason to distrust that experience (Chapter 13, "All Science Must Be Rooted in Experience"), and since we all find it impossible to avoid taking our experience (properly understood) as reality, it seems reasonable at least to test out in our thinking the hypothesis that what our experience gives us upon the stage of consciousness is the foundational substance and matrix of reality.

 We can put this in either of two complementary ways.
-We can say, in the first place, that our interior experience of the world occurs not merely "in here", in some purely private space, but rather occurs in the world itself.
-After all, that hill over there really isn't inside my head; many others experience it much as I do.
-Or we can say: the world itself naturally occurs within a cosmic interior dimension of experience in which we all, with our own interiors, participate.7 Ultimately, we can say, as I believe Owen Barfield has somewhere said, "There is only one interior".
-I will come back to this in the section on language.
+We can say, in the first place, that our interior experience of the world occurs not merely "in here", in some purely private space, but rather occurs in the world itself, which we encounter via our interior participation in its interior - via, that is, what I have referred to as a marriage of sense and thought.
+After all, that hill over there really isn't hidden inside my head; many others experience it much as I do.
+Or, secondly, we can say: the world itself naturally occurs within a cosmic interior dimension of experience in which we all, with our own interiors, participate.
+And perhaps we can add, as I believe Owen Barfield has somewhere said, "There is only one interior".
+I will come back to this in the section below on language.